ornl-sava/redis-row-stream/README.md

 ## Configuration

-The RedisPubsubStream constructor should be passed an opts object as its argument, similar to the following:
+The RedisRowStream constructor should be passed an opts object as its argument, similar to the following:

-    var opts = { keyPrefix:"simpleRowTest"
+    var opts = {
+          keyPrefix:"simpleRowTest"
         , index:false
         , indexedFields:[]
         , serverAddress: "localhost"
         , serverPort:6379
-        , redisOpts: {} }
+        , redisOpts: {}
+      }

 `keyPrefix` is the prefix to use for all keys.
 It will be followed by some index, as mentioned above, so in this case keys would be "simpleRowTest:0", "simpleRowTest:1", etc.

-`index` is a boolean flag that indicates if any fields should be indexed (using [reds](https://github.com/visionmedia/reds) currently).
+`index` is a boolean flag that indicates if any fields should be indexed (using [reds](https://github.com/visionmedia/reds)).
 If set true, then the fields listed in `indexedFields` will be indexed in this way.
 (Note that adding fields to the index will somewhat slow performance.)

 `serverAddress` is the address of Redis server, and `port` is the port on which the Redis server is listening.